On Dynamic Pricing with Covariates: Parameter Estimation and UCB-Based Pricing

-While many existing dynamic pricing algorithms more or less utilize the special model structure for designing algorithms, Algorithm \ref{alg_UCB} is very simple yet generally applicable.
-In this light, we hope the algorithm and its analysis can work as a prototype for future study on this topic.
 Theorem \ref{thm_regret_bound} states the regret bound of Algorithm \ref{alg_UCB}.
-For dimension $d$ and horizon $T$, it meets the lower bound of the problem (See \citep{ban2021personalized}) up to logarithmic factors.
-Compared to the existing bounds \citep{qiang2016dynamic,javanmard2019dynamic, ban2021personalized}, our bound does not involve the term $\lambda_{\min}^{-1}$ where $\lambda_{\min}$ represents the minimum eigenvalue of the covariance matrix of $X_t.$ For other parameters like $\bar{p}$ and $\bar{\theta}$, we are unclear about whether their dependencies are optimal.
-They also appear in the existing regret bounds under the i.i.d. setting \citep{javanmard2019dynamic, ban2021personalized}.
-Under the linear demand model, the parameter $\bar{\theta}$ is of the same magnitude with the demand $D_t$ so it can be treated as a constant.
-But for binary linear demand model, whether the parameter $\bar{\theta}$ has some implicit dependency on $d$ is contingent on the distribution of the utility shock in \eqref{BDM2}.
+For dimension $d$ and horizon $T$, it meets the lower bound of the problem (See \citet{ban2021personalized}) up to logarithmic factors.
+Compared to the existing bounds \citep{qiang2016dynamic,javanmard2019dynamic, ban2021personalized}, our bound does not involve the term $\lambda_{\min}^{-1}$ where $\lambda_{\min}$ represents the minimum eigenvalue of the covariance matrix of $x_t$.
+For other parameters like $\bar{p}$ and $\bar{\theta}$, it is unclear whether their dependencies are optimal; We mention that they also appear in the existing regret bounds under the i.i.d. setting \citep{javanmard2019dynamic, ban2021personalized}.

-For Theorem \ref{thm_regret_bound}, the proof idea is very intuitive.
-As the algorithm represents the confidence interval based on the matrix $M_{t-1}$, the current observation $x_t$ will either induce a small single step regret or reduce the confidence interval significantly.
-Then we upper bound the regret of the algorithm to a summation sequence involving the covariates $x_t$'s and matrices $M_t$'s and then employ the elliptical potential lemma (as follows) to conclude the proof.